wasix-org/cargo-wasix/doc/config.md

 # Configuration

-The `cargo wasi` subcomand [does not have any CLI flags of its own](cli-usage.md) but it's still not a one-size-fits-all command, so configuration needs to go somewhere!
-The `cargo wasi` command supports [TOML](https://github.com/toml-lang/toml)-based configuration stored in your [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) `Cargo.toml` in the `[package.metadata]` section:
+The `cargo wasix` subcomand [does not have any CLI flags of its own](cli-usage.md) but it's still not a one-size-fits-all command, so configuration needs to go somewhere!
+The `cargo wasix` command supports [TOML](https://github.com/toml-lang/toml)-based configuration stored in your [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) `Cargo.toml` in the `[package.metadata]` section: